SivamenagaiKarnan/Twitter-Scraping-project/README.md

     mime='text/json',
 )

-# Making a Connection with MongoClient
+# Making a Connection with MongoClient and creating a database and a collection.

 if st.button('Upload'):

     client = MongoClient("mongodb://localhost:27017/")

-# creating a database

     db = client["tweets"]

-# creating a collection inside the database

     collection= db["tweet_datas"]

     tweets_df.reset_index(inplace=True)

-# Converting dataframe into a dictionary, so that the dictionary can be easily converted into a Mongodb database
+# Converting dataframe into a dictionary so that it can be transfered directly into mongodb

     data_dict=tweets_df.to_dict('records')

     collection.insert_many(data_dict)

 else:

     st.write('None')

-#The file gets directly stored into the mongodb database.